 Add a skin for VR in the VR panel of the Web Output Settings.
 See the instructions below.
 Pano2VR ships with 2 VR skins that you are free to use.

 To enter VR, you will need a button.
-All built-in VR skins have an Enter VR button which will appear on a mobile device or HMD.
+All built-in skins have an Enter VR button which will appear on a mobile device or HMD.

-★ The project must be hosted on a secure server (HTTPS) in order to use the phone’s gyroscope which is needed for viewing.
+★ The project must be hosted on a secure server (HTTPS/SSL) in order to use the devices’s gyroscope which is needed for viewing.

 ★ Mobile phones require permission to be granted to use the Gyroscope and Accelerometer.
-On first launch, you should get an opportunity give permission.
+On first launch, you should get an opportunity to give permission.
 If the gyroscope is not working, and you’re using a secure server, then try clearing website data.
 On an iPhone go to Settings > Safari > Clear History and Website Data.